Toloka/docs/en/template-builder/templates/online-store-products.md

 ## Add a field for comments {#add-text-area}

-To ask Tolokers to clarify their choice if they selected the **The store doesn't sell the product** checkbox add a text field using [field.textarea](../reference/field.textarea.md).
+To ask Tolokers to leave their comments on the product, add a text field using [field.textarea](../reference/field.textarea.md).

 {% cut "Show code" %}